Las Hurdes: The dark legend

 The Las Hurdes region was remote, poor and isolated.
 The poor diet and general lack of hygiene meant that goiter, pellagra, parasitic worms and other, sometimes repulsive, diseases were common.
 Many of the local inhabitants (hurdanos) were also suffering from birth defects owing to inbreeding.
 Livestock illnesses were also widespread.
 The conditions in the households were unsanitary and, according to visitors, the stench and the misery were overwhelming.
 The name of the region is believed to derive from the Latin gurdus, a word of Iberian substrate origin meaning "doltish, stupid."

 There was also no literacy in Las Hurdes owing to the harsh living conditions, as well as the distances and travel difficulties involved in reaching the closest centres of learning.
 The weak church presence favored widespread ignorance and the survival of ancient superstitions.
 The first census in Las Hurdes was made in the 16th century.
 And it is at that time when the legend of the darkness and backwardness surrounding the region began to be established.

 Before 1635 playwright Lope de Vega set a comedy, Las Batuecas del Duque de Alba, in Las Hurdes in which he cast the area as a haunted place and its inhabitants as benighted and barbarous.
 Porque no saben que hay Dios / ni más mundo que este valle.
 (Because they do not know that there is a God/neither a world beyond this valley) Lope de Vega relied on writings by Alonso Sánchez, Prebendary of Salamanca (“De Rebus hispaniae”, Alcalá de Henares, 1632), who travelled to the region and was shocked by the poverty he saw, to write his play.

 As the centuries went by other Spanish writers would follow, casting Las Hurdes as a "bad and hidden place", thereby adding to the myth, the prejudice and the horrified fascination.

 Even some serious chroniclers, like Pascual Madoz in his "Diccionario Geografico Estadistico-Historico", published in 1849, magnified the perceived savagery and moral degradation of the local Hurdanos, with statements like "religion is unknown (there)".
-This spurious contribution to the dark legend about the region was denounced by a Spanish intellectual, Marcelino Menéndez y Pelayo, who deemed that such information was "probably supplied by a disgruntled priest of the region" and that Madoz did not bother to verify it.
+This spurious contribution to the dark legend about the region was denounced by a leading Spanish intellectual, Marcelino Menéndez y Pelayo, who deemed that such information was "probably supplied by a disgruntled priest of the region" and that Madoz did not bother to verify it.